Joan Jett: Sexuality

 For years Jett refused to either confirm or deny rumors that she is lesbian or bisexual.
 In a 1994 interview with Out magazine she said, "I'm not saying no, I'm not saying yes, I'm saying believe what you want.
 Assume away — go ahead."
 In 2006, she responded to an interviewer who had asked her when she had "come out" as a lesbian by saying, "I never made any kind of statement about my personal life on any level.
 I never made any proclamations.
 So I don't know where people are getting that from."

-In 2016, former Runaways guitarist Lita Ford revealed in her memoir that she temporarily quit the band because the other members were "all gay," saying "First I found out that Sandy, the one I had bonded with the most, was a lesbian.
-Then I found out that Cherie was messing around with Joan.
+In 2016, former Runaways guitarist Lita Ford revealed in her memoir that she temporarily quit the band because the other members were "all gay", saying "First I found out that Sandy [West], the one I had bonded with the most, was a lesbian.
+Then I found out that Cherie [Currie] was messing around with Joan.
 I was so freaked out that I quit the band.
 When I found out that the girls were all gay in the band, I wasn't sure how to take it.
 I didn't know what it was."

-In a 2018 interview with the New York Times, when asked about how an LGBT film festival did not want to show her documentary because she was not "out", Jett said: "They don't want the movie there because I don't declare?
+In a 2018 interview with The New York Times, when asked about how an LGBT film festival did not want to show her documentary because she was not "out", Jett said: "They don't want the movie there because I don't declare?
 [Holding up her necklace] What the [expletive] is that?
 Two labryses, or axes, crossing each other, inside of two women's symbols crossing each other.
 It's not been off since I got it.
 And I wear this one every day.
 [She turns around, lifts her shirt and reveals a tattoo with similar female symbols on her lower back.]
 I don't know how much more you can declare."